-In the case of extreme cold, snow or heat or other severe weather conditions, school may be cancelled or the school day altered.
-Information about the cancellation or alteration of the school day because of severe weather conditions will be provided to radio and television stations.
-Notification about weather related school closings will also be provided by a recorded message at (847) 692-8321, on Maine East's website and through this Internet Service :www.weatherclosings.com.
+In the case of extreme cold, snow or heat, or other severe weather conditions, school may be cancelled or the school day altered.
+Information about the cancellation or alteration of the school day because of severe weather conditions will be provided to local radio and television stations.
+Notification about weather related school closings will also be provided via email, robocalls, and on Maine East's website.